Setting the Record Straight: The Thomas Richards Walking Dead Lawsuit - By Lisa Weingarten Richards

 Artwork by Thomas Richards

 The Independent recently published an article about the federal lawsuit I filed on behalf of my husband, Thomas Richards, against Robert Kirkman and the entities behind "The Walking Dead" franchise.
 Richards v.
-Kirkman, 5:25-cv-00089 – CourtListener.com While the article covers some basic facts, it omits crucial legal context and mischaracterizes both the strength of our case and the professionalism behind it.
-Even the title of the article is false (“The Walking Dead turned his life upside down when it used his name”).
-In fact, we were laughing at times when we spoke with the reporter. https://www.independent.co.uk/news/world/americas/walking-dead-lawsuit-name-kirkman-b2821196.html
+Kirkman, 5:25-cv-00089 – CourtListener.com Unfortunately, the article gets mostly everything wrong and presents us in a defamatory manner.
+It omits crucial legal context and mischaracterizes both the strength of our case and the professionalism behind it.
+Even the title of the article is a lie (“The Walking Dead turned his life upside down when it used his name”).
+In no way did the Walking Dead "turn his life upside down".
+On the contrary, we were laughing at times when we spoke with the reporter. https://www.independent.co.uk/news/world/americas/walking-dead-lawsuit-name-kirkman-b2821196.html

 What This Case Is Really About

-The real story begins with years of frustration over censorship and Google alerts.
-My husband has been dealing with systematic suppression of his religious content across platforms, while simultaneously receiving frequent Google alert emails about a fictional psychopathic killer who shares his exact name.
+The real story begins with years of frustration over censorship and Google Alerts.
+My husband has been dealing with systematic suppression of his religious content across platforms, while simultaneously receiving frequent Google Alert emails about a fictional psychopathic killer who shares his name.

 For quite some time, instead of getting alerts about his own biblical ministry work, Tommy has been bombarded with notifications about this violent character.
 It is disturbing and demoralizing.
 No one would enjoy repeatedly seeing their name on the internet associated with descriptions of murder, dismemberment, and depravity rather than informing about their work.

-This is what actually sparked the case - not some abstract legal theory, but the real, ongoing harm my husband experiences which is compounded by the censorship he experiences across all platform, whereas he used to be very popular online.
-(We have described this in other blog posts including SpirituallySmart.Com's Blog: You're Not Just a "Conspiracy Theorist" When There's a Real Conspiracy - By Lisa W Richards & Artificial Intelligence.)
-As his attorney and wife, I worked to translate this genuine grievance into something actionable within our legal system's framework, identifying specific laws and violations that courts address.
+This is what actually sparked the case - not some abstract legal theory, but the real, ongoing harm my husband experiences which is compounded by the censorship he experiences across all platforms, whereas he used to be very popular online.
+His first video was in the top 1% on Google Video (a legacy platform before YouTube even existed https://x.com/tlthe5th/status/1965137610118234292) (We have described the censorship against him in more detail with citations in other blog posts including SpirituallySmart.Com's Blog: You're Not Just a "Conspiracy Theorist" When There's a Real Conspiracy - By Lisa W Richards & Artificial Intelligence.)
+As his attorney and wife, I worked to translate this grievance about the Walking Dead character into something actionable within our legal system's framework, identifying specific laws and violations that courts address.

 We explained this core motivation to the reporter during our interview.
-The case is fundamentally about protecting someone's ability to minister online without having their identity systematically contaminated by association with fictional violence.
+The case is fundamentally about protecting Tommy's ability to minister online without having his identity contaminated by association with fictional violence.
 But this human element - the actual reason we filed suit - was absent from his article.

 How This Case Actually Developed